Bayesian definition of random sequences with respect to conditional probabilities: ML-randomness and Bayes models

-Lambalgen's theorem \cite{lambalgen87} says that a pair of sequences \((x^\infty,y^\infty)\in\Omega^2\) is ML-random w.r.t.~the product of uniform measures iff \(x^\infty\) is ML-random and \(y^\infty\) is ML-random with oracle \(x^\infty\).
-In \cite{{vovkandvyugin93},{takahashiISIT2006},{takahashiRIMS2008},{takahashiIandC},{takahashiIandC2}} Lambalgen's theorem is generalized for computable correlated probabilities.
+The van Lambalgen theorem \cite{lambalgen87} states that a pair of sequences \((x^\infty,y^\infty)\in\Omega^2\) is ML-random w.r.t.~the product of uniform measures if and only if \(y^\infty\) is ML-random and \(x^\infty\) is ML-random with oracle \(y^\infty\). \begin{theorem}[Generalized van Lambalgen theorem, Takahashi \cite{{takahashiISIT2006},{takahashiRIMS2008},{takahashiIandC},{takahashiIandC2}}] Assume that \((X\times Y, \B_2,P)\) is computable.
+Then